-Node-level energy consumption is collected network-wide at a configurable starting time with interval T such that the Energy Consumption information reported to the EIF is time-aligned.
+The energy consumption information from OAM is collected network-wide at a configurable starting time with interval T such that the Energy Consumption information reported to the EIF is time-aligned.

-The reporting period for periodic reporting by the EIF to its consumers can only be a multiple of this time interval T and is time-aligned to the node-level energy consumption reporting occurring at every time interval T configured in the network.
+The reporting period for periodic reporting by the EIF to its consumers can only be a multiple of this time interval T and is time-aligned to the energy consumption reporting from OAM occurring at every time interval T configured in the network.

 NOTE: If the reported Energy Consumption information is not time-aligned, it cannot be aggregated.